What Is The Best Portable Credit Card Machine For Your Business 1

 With Stax, merchants have two PCM options available: Mobile payments via a Bluetooth card reader and the Stax Mobile app, or a cloud-based countertop terminal that offers advanced data analytics.
 Both options are PCI compliant and accept swipe, chip, and tap card transactions, making it easy to manage in-person payments.
 As part of the monthly fee, businesses can also access a fully virtual terminal via payment options such as payment links and Text2Pay.

-Stax is the most cost-effective option for businesses with either a large monthly sales volume or who need to scale quickly.
+Stax is generally the most cost-effective option for businesses with either a large monthly sales volume or who need to scale quickly.
 Thanks to the 0% markup on interchange fees charged by credit card companies, this fee quickly pays for itself.

 Payments accepted: Magstripe, contactless, and chip reader card payments, Apple Pay, Google Pay, payment links, Text2Pay, and recurring billing.